Using improvisational sound to practice responding in real time.

 A simple way to notice what happens through sound, without committing to anything beyond your own attention.

-Begin with the Listening door
+Begin with Listening

-No prior musical experience is required.
+No musical experience required.

-Begin with the piano door
+Begin with Drum

 Private 1:1 Work